-From interviews conducted by researchers with several educators in the District of Tambo laka, Southwest Sumba, it was revealed that factors often cause the low quality of education; 1) Corruption; the practice of corruption, collusion, and nepotism seems to have become a culture in the community and government in the area.
+From interviews conducted by researchers with several educators in the District of Tambo laka, Southwest Sumba, it was revealed that the low quality of education is often caused by factors; 1) Corruption; the practice of corruption, collusion, and nepotism seems to have become a culture in the community and government in the area.
 2) Another factor is the low awareness of the need for education.
 This is indicated by: low time discipline; Discipline in terms of timing of teaching and learning activities is a common problem in schools in Southwest Sumba.
-3) Environmental factors, where students live, rented houses or boarding houses that are not conducive to learning; as in general, students who study in secondary vocational schools located in the City area.
+3) Environmental factors, where students live, rented houses or boarding houses that are not conducive to learning; as in general students who study in secondary vocational schools located in the City area.
 This requires students to rent a place to live.
-The residence factor can also cause students' concentration and character to be not good.
-As in general, many are also found in one residence, some students are male and male.
+The factor of residence can also cause the concentration and character of students to be not good.
+As in general, many are also found in one residence, there are students who are male and male.
 This kind of environment becomes very vulnerable to juvenile delinquency and free sex behavior which is the beginning of the student's character to become negative.
 (Xiang et al., 2018).
 From the problems above, researchers need to assume that character educators in vocational high schools in Southwest Sumba Regency need to be strengthened immediately.
 There are three variables that are measured, namely: 1) leadership is carried out in the form of the presence of an educator who provides motivation and attention.
-2) Preventive systems or methods also emphasize a school culture that protects and is conducive to student character development.
-3) Dormitory Life, to support the consistency of character education, one of which is a boarding-based education system that helps and facilitates the process of internalizing students' character development.
-For example, Don Bosco School has dormitories accommodating 60% male students.
+2) Preventive systems or methods also emphasize a school culture that protects and is also conducive to the development of student character.
+3) Dormitory Life, to support the consistency of character education, one of which is a boarding-based education system that helps and facilitates the process of internalizing the character development of students.
+For example, Don Bosco School has dormitories that accommodate 60% male students.
 The hostel implements the strengthening of character education that already exists in the school culture so that it is more programmed and integrated.

-From the above background, this study aims to: 1) find out the character of students developed by educators at the Sumba Barat Daya Vocational High School, East Nusa Tenggara Indonesia, 2) find out the role of educator leadership in influencing the character of students, 3) find out the role of school culture in influencing the character of students, and 4) knowing the role of the existence of a dormitory in influencing the character of students.
+From the above background, this study aims to: 1) find out the character of students developed by educators at the Sumba Barat Daya Vocational High School, East Nusa Tenggara Indonesia, 2) find out the role of educator leadership in influencing the character of students, 3) find out the role of school culture in influencing the character of students, and 4) knowing the role of the existence of a dormitory in influencing the character of METHODOLOGY students.